 AI systems are revolutionising how individuals interact with the government and how governmental services are delivered.
 The use of such systems can enable new efficiency levels and assist government agencies in dealing with the flood of information in a timely manner.
-But the deployment of such tools engages a number of rights, impacts ethical principles and can have social consequences on the population when not well managed.
+But the deployment of such tools engages a number of rights, can impact ethical principles, and can have social implications on the population when not well managed.
 The online compliance intervention (OCI), known as ‘Robodebt’, is an excellent example of this.

 The AI system known as ‘Robodebt’ used an algorithm to identify inconsistencies between individuals’ declared income to different agencies within the Australian government.
 Where a discrepancy was identified, an automated notice of debt was generated and sent to the individual.
-Unfortunately, it wasn’t long until errors and discrepancies started to arise.
+Unfortunately, it was not long until errors and discrepancies began to pile up.

-It is estimated that the Australian government is spending an average of $50 million on the ‘Robodebt’ failed operation this year.
-Ironically, prior to the system’s deployment, the Minister for Human Services, Alan Tudge, said the new tool was set to make a major contribution to the Government’s fraud and non-compliance savings goals.
-So what went wrong?
+It is estimated that the Australian government is spending an average of $50 million on the failed ‘Robodebt’ operation this year.
+Ironically, prior to its deployment, the system was set to make a major contribution to the Government’s fraud and non-compliance savings policy.
+So, what went wrong?